8f00ff/rf4s-scriptloader/README.md

 **rf4s-scriptloader** is a runtime modding framework for *Rune Factory 4 Special* (PC).
 It sneaks in through `SDL2.dll`, hooks into the game at launch, and opens the door for mods to do far more than asset swaps and text edits — without touching the original binaries.

+## Experimental Branch

+> **Note:** This branch is an experimental reimplementation of the ["Everyone is Bi"](https://www.nexusmods.com/runefactory4special/mods/98) mod for Rune Factory 4 Special.
+It is a standalone mod and does not include any modloader or script loader features.
+For the original xdelta patch version and future updates, see the [Nexus Mods page](https://www.nexusmods.com/runefactory4special/mods/98).

 The goal?
 A stable, flexible foundation for real, systemic modding.
 Including (but absolutely not limited to):

 - Extending the dialogue system with proper branching, conditionals, and custom placeholders (like pronouns, titles, or whatever else the script needs)